 The potential for acid rock drainage (ARD) impacts to the surrounding environment is measured periodically at TSF monitoring bores designed to detect any seepage leaching into groundwater.
 Mined waste rock characterisation studies are undertaken prior to the approval to construct any waste rock landforms (WRL).
 The studies analyse the physical and geochemical characteristics of waste rock which informs the WRL design.
 Where potentially acid forming materials are identified, WRL designs are modified to encapsulate sulphides.
 It is acknowledged that Ramelius operates in regions that are unlikely to have climate conditions conducive to producing acid drainage.

-Ramelius approaches mine closure in accordance with approved closure criteria and outcomes.
-Progressive rehabilitation activities are undertaken at its sites to minimise the risk of erosion as well as to regenerate vegetation across disturbed areas.
-Closure activities are conducted in accordance with approved Mine Closure Plans (MCP).
-MCPs formalise the process of planning, managing and decommissioning mining projects to an agreed post-mining landscape.
-In Western Australia, it is a legal requirement that a MCP be submitted to the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS).
+Ramelius conducts mine closure according to approved closure criteria and outcomes.
+Progressive rehabilitation activities are undertaken at our sites to minimise erosion and regenerate vegetation across disturbed areas.
+These efforts align with our approved Mine Closure Plans (MCP) which formalise the process of planning, managing and decommissioning mining projects to an agreed post-mining landscape.
+In Western Australia, submitting an MCP to the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS) is a legal requirement.